Neil Marshall's unrealized projects: The Eagle's Nest

 The Eagle's Nest was a planned film that Marshall described as a World War II action-adventure that would be a hybrid of Die Hard (1988) and The Remains of the Day (1993).
 He said the film was an action adventure tribute to films like Where Eagles Dare (1968) and The Eagle Has Landed (1976).
 The premise would be about a rescue attempt for a parachutist, Rudolf Hess, who lands in Scotland during World War II.
 The rescue is botched, and Hess is taken by a German unit to a country castle.
 He also said "It's a little bit of Where Eagles Dare, Indiana Jones, James Bond and its kind of an espionage story set during WWII but it is not really a war movie as such it's a full on action-adventure."

 The Sword and the Fury

 The Sword and the Fury was a planned film about a heist that takes place in medieval times.
 The story takes place 30 years after the death of King Arthur when his sword Excalibur is stolen.
 Arthur's queen Guinevere hires a band of thieves to steal it back.

 Sherlock Holmes

-On March 15, 2007, Marshall was set to direct Michael Johnson’s action-adventure Sherlock Holmes screenplay with Lionel Wigram producing the film, and Warner Bros. set to distribute the movie, but Guy Ritchie ended up directing instead.
+On March 15, 2007, Marshall was set to direct Michael Johnson’s action-adventure Sherlock Holmes screenplay with Lionel Wigram producing the film, and Warner Bros. set to distribute the film, but Guy Ritchie ended up directing instead.